-I have had tried a vast variety of delicious tomato soups over the years; this one definitely has become one of my favorites for lunch and even dinner when paired with a cheesy quesadilla.
-I love how thick, creamy, rich, and hearty this Homemade Creamy Mexican Tomato Soup is.
+I have had tried a wide variety of delicious tomato soups over the years; this one has become one of my favorites for lunch and even dinner when paired with a cheesy quesadilla.
+I love how thick, creamy, vibrant, and hearty this Homemade Creamy Mexican Tomato Soup is.
 It’s like the adult version of a childhood favorite.
 Remember those days that mom would make a batch of tomato soup and grilled cheese sandwiches?
 I used to love those winter lunches.

 - In 1832, N. M. K. Lee’s first tomato soup recipe was published and in 1841

 - The Lettice Bryan’s version released the multitude of other vegetables was left out of the method, and the classic tomato soup recipe we know and love emerged.

 - Andrew Smith, in his book The Tomato in America, stated that tomatoes were used in the soup at least as early as the mid-eighteenth century in colonial America.

 - In 1897, John T Dorrance invented the process of condensing soup, which involved removing half of the water from the soup to create a thicker consistency.

 Living in Central Florida, I enjoy using fresh, quality vegetables and organic canned vegetables in my signature Creamy Homemade Mexican Tomato Soup.
 However, I know some of you are unable to get fresh organic vegetables.
 Hence, I want you to know this delicious creamy soup is also fabulous when made with the regular vegetables as well that your local market carries.

 Awhile back, I received a message about how a reader tried the soup and stated everyone hated it due to the lime juice making it acidic tasting and that she knew she should not have added it due to the tomatoes being acidic.
 Let’s talk about this.